viocently/sdfkjxu192lc78-s0/README.md

-This is the source code for the paper "Revisiting Core Monomial Prediction: Graph-Based MITM Framework for Superpoly Recovery".
+This is the source code for the paper "Massive Superpoly Recovery with a Meet-in-the-middle Framework Improved Cube Attacks on Trivium and Kreyvium".